Grades 3-6 - School Hours: 8:30 a.m. - 3:00 p.m.

 From the Desk of Mrs. Bernal

 We are well underway at FIES and the students have done an amazing job adjusting to the daily routines!
 During the months of August and September, teachers have been spending time assessing your child’s reading and math levels.
-This data will provide teachers with valuable information used to determine instruction along with intervention and enrichments.
+This data will provide teachers with valuable information used to determine instruction along with intervention and enrichment.
 Students will then be assessed in December and April to track their progress in reading, math and science.

 Leader in Me is in full force at FIES!
 Students have been completing activities on how to implement the 7 Habits in their daily lives.
 In October, we will start with student action teams.
 The Student Lighthouse Team has already met put together welcome goodie bags for our substitute teachers!
 What a great way to welcome our substitute teachers.
 (September 2017)